malotte/rfzone/README.md

 <li>risingsun</li>
 </ul>
 For information on what protocol a specific brand uses see [Protocol - Brand Map](https://github.com/malotte/rfzone/wiki/Protocol---Brand-Map).<br/>

+To use rfZone for hardware io handling you need the computer to have accessible io-pins, for ex a Raspberry Pi, possibly equipped with a PiFace interface board.<br/>

 ### Dependencies

 To build rfZone you will need a working installation of Erlang R15B (or